-- (iii) warning; - (iv) mediation or other dispute resolution process. - (3) In other cases the University will provide the allegations to the person the subject of the public interest disclosure in enough detail to allow them to respond. - (a) The recipient must be given a reasonable period to respond, appropriate to the nature and complexity of the allegations. - (4) The Chief Internal Audit Officer may appoint a person to investigate the allegations.
-The investigator may be a person within, or external to, the University. - (5) The investigator will decide on the procedure for the investigation. - (a) The person the subject of the investigation must be given a reasonable opportunity to respond to all allegations, including new matters or variations to allegations. - (b) The investigator will report on their findings and any other matters the Chief Internal Audit Officer believes appropriate. - (c) The investigator must provide a written report to the Chief Internal Audit Officer. - (6) The University will provide the person who is the subject of the investigation with information about the findings that relate to them.
+- (3) In other cases, the University or the Company, as the case may be, will provide the allegations to the person the subject of the public interest disclosure in enough detail to allow them to respond. - (a) The recipient must be given a reasonable period to respond, appropriate to the nature and complexity of the allegations. - (4) The Chief Internal Audit Officer may appoint a person to investigate the allegations.
+The investigator may be a person within, or external to, the Company or the University. - (5) The investigator will decide on the procedure for the investigation. - (a) The person the subject of the investigation must be given a reasonable opportunity to respond to all allegations, including new matters or variations to allegations.

+- (b) The investigator will report on their findings and any other matters the Chief Internal Audit Officer believes appropriate. - (c) The investigator must provide a written report to the Chief Internal Audit Officer. - (6) The University or the Company, as the case may be, will provide the person who is the subject of the investigation with information about the findings that relate to them.